kdoore/CS2335-Gitbook/dictionary.md

         Dictionary<string, int> inventory = new Dictionary<string, int>();
          inventory.Add("frogs", 2);
          inventory.Add("puppies", 3);
+         inventory.Add("frogs", 3); //this will generate an error since the frog key already exists

+         //to update a value
+         inventory["frogs"] = 3;   //bracket notation
+         int numCows = inventory["cows"];  //this will generate an error since the key doesn't exist

          foreach(var item in inventory){  //use var variable type int itemTotal=item.Value;